biicode/docs/c++.rst

 	1. `CMake integration <http://web.biicode.com/blog/meta-configuration-of-cc-projects-with-cmake-1>`_, if you know cmake you can `customize your builds <http://docs.biicode.com/c++/reference/cpp-build-files.html>`_, if you dont biicode will do it for you.
 	2. **Reuse yours and other users' code**.
 Reusing made easy: just ``#include`` the file you need and you get it.
 No more copy and paste files from project to project or dowloading and compiling external libraries.
-	3. Gread for rapid prototyping and trying out new libraries/versions
+	3. Great for rapid prototyping and trying out new libraries/versions
-	4. `Full control of your dependencies <http://docs.biicode.com/biicode/reference/configuration_files/policies.html?highlight=policies>`_.
+	4. Smart management and finding of dependencies.
+We look for jointly compatible versions and allow `Full control of your dependencies <http://docs.biicode.com/biicode/reference/configuration_files/policies.html?highlight=policies>`_.
 	5. Plenty of `examples <http://docs.biicode.com/c++/c++-examples.html>`_ to get started with.

 .. toctree::